Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 Lots of JavaScript frameworks, like React or Angular Universal, can be used for server-side and hybrid rendering.

 If changing the front-end code isn't an option, dynamic rendering can be used instead.
 This involves switching between client-side rendering for users and pre-rendered content for search engines.
-Google advise that dynamic rendering should only be considered a workaround, because it doesn't have the same benefits as the other methods for user experience and performance.
+Google advises that dynamic rendering should only be considered a workaround, because it doesn't have the same benefits as the other methods for user experience and performance.

 If you are working with a website that uses dynamic rendering, you can test how this works by switching the user-agent to Googlebot in the Sitebulb via the Robots settings.